christianfarls/cmz25_final_project/README.md

 ## Conclusion

-This Verilog module simulates a simple yet effective parking lot control system.
+This module simulates an effective parking lot control system.
 It manages car entry and exit, validates passcodes, and ensures that the parking lot capacity is never exceeded.
-The system uses an FSM for state management and provides clear and predictable behavior based on the input signals.